remcostoeten/fync/README.md

 _A unified platform for fetching data from popular APIs_

-Fync is a modern monorepo that provides easy-to-use, chainable API clients for popular services like GitHub, Spotify, GitLab, and more.
+Fync is a modern monorepo that provides easy-to-use, chainable API clients for popular services like GitHub, GitLab, and more.
 Built with TypeScript and designed for developer productivity.

 ## Packages